Investigamer/Proxyshop/README.md

     * [Relay Medium](https://www.fontsmarket.com/font-download/relay-medium) and Calibri (comes with Windows)
   * A standard installation of [Python 3](https://www.python.org/downloads/) (Python 3.8 Recommended, during installation make sure to hit "Add Python to PATH")

-# Install and Usage Guide
+# Install Guide
 * Clone to a folder of your choice, referred to as the *working directory*.
 * Install the included fonts, only the ones listed above are required, the others may be useful to have.
 * Download the Photoshop templates, create a folder called `templates` in the working directory, and extract them into the folder.
 * Create a folder called `art` in the working directory.
 This is where you place art images for cards you want to proxy.
 * File names should be structured like `<CARDNAME> (<ARTIST NAME>).jpg`.
 Artist name is optional - if omitted, it will be retrieved from Scryfall.
 You can optionally specify the card's set like so: `<CARDNAME> [<SET>].jpg`.
 You can also include your proxy creator name like so: `<CARDNAME> {<CREATOR NAME>}.jpg`.
-For this to work you need to go into the pohotoshop template and add a text layer called "ProxyCreator" in the Legal group.
+For this to work you need to go into the pohotoshop template and add a text layer called "ProxyCreator" in the Legal layer group.

+# Usage Guide (Proxyshop GUI)
+* Run `Proxyshop.py`.
+* The tabs shown are card types which currently have more than one template available.
+You can select which template should be used if Proxyshop encounters a card of that type, for example "Fullart" for normal cards, "SilvanExtended" for MDFC, "Extended" for Planeswalker cards.
+* The checkboxes are settings, saved to the config.ini file and will be maintained for the next time you open the app.
+* Hit "Render all" to render every card art in the `art` folder.
+Hit "Render target" to render one specific card.

+# Usage Guide (Manual)
 * Run `render_all.py`.
 Photoshop will open and start rendering each card in the `art` folder, saving results in an `out` folder automatically created in the working directory. `render_target` does the same but for a single image.
 * Modify `config.ini` to change how the scripts behave - change the default expansion symbol; force the system to use a particular template; choose whether to use automatic set symbols and symbol sizing; choose whether to use a .psd or .psb file; or force the system to stop before saving your cards and exiting so you can adjust them manually.